 With its recent acquisition of NRMA, HSBC realised plans to aggressively expand its branch network.
-Head of personal financial services, Kevin Martin, points out that although the bank is keen to grow its retail presence it is not a core strategy because its customer are saying “we don't need all those branches anymore.”
+Head of personal financial services, Kevin Martin, points out that although the bank is keen to grow its retail presence it is not a core strategy to build or acquire a large branch network because its customer are saying “we don't need all those branches anymore.”

-Instead HSBC sees the future of banking not as selling products on the strength of a mortgage relationship with each customer but rather offering customers complete financial advice.
+HSBC also sees the future of banking not as selling products on the strength of a mortgage relationship with each customer but rather offering customers complete financial advice.

 Read more here on HSBC’s expansion of its branch network.

 The Sydney Morning Herald Online 04/02/02